← Back to Blog

 claude --channels plugin:telegram@claude-plugins-official

 Channels ask for real permissions.
-Be honest about what you're granting:
+Be honest about what you are granting.

-• iMessage — Full Disk Access on your terminal means that terminal can read any file in your home directory, including things like ~/.ssh/, Keychain data (partially), and every app's user data.
-Claude Code itself is well-behaved, but any process sharing that terminal gets the same access.
-If you don't want that, don't grant it.
+• iMessage Full Disk Access means that terminal can read anything in your home directory.
+Claude Code is well behaved, but any process sharing that terminal gets the same reach.
+If that is uncomfortable, do not grant it.

-• Telegram / Discord — your bot token is effectively a password that can post as you.
-Keep it in an env var, not a committed file.
-Rotate it if you suspect compromise.
+• Bot tokens are passwords.
+A Telegram or Discord token can post as your bot.
+Keep it in the channel .env or an environment variable, never a committed file, and rotate it if you suspect compromise.

 Operational limits (the fine print)

-2. Permission prompts still block.
-If your session needs approval for a tool call, the channel pauses until you approve.
-This can feel like the channel is broken when really it's waiting for a local OK.
-Open your terminal and look.
+• Permission prompts still block.
+If the session needs approval for a tool call, it pauses until you respond.
+A channel can feel broken when it is really waiting for a local OK (or a relayed one).

-When Remote Control + Channels is worth it
+When Remote Control and Channels are worth it

-For most solo developers, Remote Control yes, Channels maybe.
-Remote Control is low-cost (an Anthropic-managed URL, no extra permission grants beyond what Claude Code already has).
-Channels earn their keep when you actually dispatch from chat apps; they're overhead if you just open the Remote Control URL directly.
+For most solo developers it is Remote Control yes, Channels maybe.
+Remote Control costs nothing beyond what Claude Code already has.
+Channels earn their keep only when you actually dispatch from chat apps or pipe in external events.

 Quick troubleshooting